fjarri/reikna/doc/source/introduction.rst

     True

 Here we passed ``dtype`` and ``ctype`` values to the template, and used ``dtype`` to get the complex number multiplication function (``func`` is one of the "built-in" values that are available in CLUDA templates).
-Alternatively, we could call ``dtypes.ctype()`` inside the template, as ``dtypes`` module is available there too.
+Alternatively, we could call :py:func:`dtypes.ctype() <tigger.cluda.dtypes.ctype>` inside the template, as :py:mod:`~tigger.cluda.dtypes` module is available there too.

-You may have notice that CLUDA context is created by means of a static method and not using the constructor.
+Note that CLUDA context is created by means of a static method and not using the constructor.
-The constructor is reserved for more usual scenario, where you want to include some ``Tigger`` functionality in your bigger script, and want it to use the existing context and stream/queue.
+The constructor is reserved for more probable scenario, where we want to include some ``Tigger`` functionality in a larger program, and we want it to use the existing context and stream/queue.
-The ``Context`` constructor takes the PyCuda/PyOpenCL context and, optionally, the ``Stream``/``CommandQueue`` object as a ``stream`` parameter.
+The :py:class:`~tigger.cluda.api.Context` constructor takes the PyCuda/PyOpenCL context and, optionally, the ``Stream``/``CommandQueue`` object as a ``queue`` parameter.
-All further operations with the ``Tigger`` context will be performed using given context and stream.
+All further operations with the ``Tigger`` context will be performed using the objects provided.
-If ``stream`` is not given, an internal stream will be created.
+If ``queue`` is not given, an internal one will be created.

-For the complete list of things available in CLUDA, please consult :ref:`CLUDA reference <cluda-reference>`.
+For the complete list of things available in CLUDA, please consult the :ref:`CLUDA reference <api-cluda>`.

 Computations
 ============

 Now it's time for the main part of the functionality.
-``Tigger`` provides GPGPU algorithms in the form of ``Computation`` classes and ``Transformation`` objects.
+``Tigger`` provides GPGPU algorithms in the form of :py:class:`~tigger.core.Computation`-based cores and :py:class:`~tigger.core.Transformation`-based plug-ins.
 Computations contain the algorithm itself; examples are matrix multiplication, reduction, sorting and so on.
-Transformations are elementwise operations on inputs/outputs of computations, used for scaling, typecast and other auxiliary purposes.
+Transformations are elementwise operations on inputs or outputs of computations, used for scaling, typecast and other auxiliary purposes.
 Transformations are compiled into the main computation kernel and are therefore quite cheap in terms of performance.

 As an example, we will consider the matrix multiplication.